 Change.
 Different.
 In addition, a world full of digital technology.
-So how are you going to relate to all these digital changes that education is going through right now?
-You may not have signed up to become an “educator”, nor a “student” for that matter, at all, for that very reason.
+So how are we going to relate to all these digital changes that education is going through right now?
+We may not have sign up to become an “educator”, or a “learner” for that matter, at all, for that very reason.
 Then how about this?

-If you try education as a “teacher”, or a “student” for that matter, with a different group of people than usual, or a completely new subject, or even a different geographical location, you discover something: it is different.
+If we try education as an educator, or a learner for that matter, with a different group of people than usual, or a completely new subject, or even at a different geographical location, we discover something: it is different.

-Then you easily get the feeling that you have ended up “on the moon”.
+Then we easily get the feeling that we have ended up “on the moon”.

-But this way you can also discover completely different types of differences…
+But this way we can also discover completely different types of differences…

 In some countries, it may be obvious for participants to take part in a discussion.
 In other countries, this is not at all as obvious.
-In one end students that demand to be allowed to discuss, in the other end; students that demand to only “consume” what an educator has to say.
+In one end participants that demand to be allowed to discuss, in the other end; participants that demand to only “consume” what an educator has to say.

 The difference between those that just see education as pure entertainment, and the ones that do it as a must, even a desperate need in order to survive, keeping a job, or getting a new one, for instance, can also be tremendously big.

-In some situations, you may think that you know in advance how education is going, and then discover that you are completely wrong.
-In other situations you may think that it should be completely different from what you yourself are used to, only to then discover that it is not so different at all.
+In some situations, we may think that we know in advance how education is going, and then discover that we are completely wrong.
+In other situations we may think that it should be completely different from what we are used to, only to then discover that it is not so different at all.

 Well, I´m not a “rocket scientist”, but I have tried doing education in at least these countries; Sweden, USA, Norway, China, Iran, Russia, Cuba, England, Germany, Spain, France, Bulgaria, Finland, Estonia, Italy, Sri Lanka, Mexico.
 And I have done it with everything from high school students to middle managers in government agencies and senior executives of listed companies.
 I have also done it in all types of places: railway platforms, museums, in classrooms, factories, in changing rooms, walking between houses, by bicycle and in gigantic conference rooms – recently Google Street View.